AbhijitChallapalli/CSE-6389-PA3/README.md

   - The greater expressivity of the LSTM cell,
   - The additional depth (two LSTM layers),
   - Better ability to capture complex temporal dynamics in the fMRI time series.
-- However, because the dataset is tiny, the high scores for the LSTM may partly reflect **overfitting**; this should be discussed in the assignment write-up.
+- However, because the dataset is tiny, the high scores for the LSTM may partly reflect **overfitting**.

 ---